skeeto/skeeto.github.com/_posts/2018-05-31-Emacs-26-Generators-and-Threads.markdown

 support.

 Emacs Lisp generators appear to be most closely modeled after [Python generators][py], though it also shares some similarities to [JavaScript generators][js].
-What makes it most like Python is the use of signals for flow control — something I'm [not personally enthused about][fc].
+What makes it most like Python is the use of signals for flow control — something I'm [not personally enthused about][fc] (though [see also][except]).
 When a Python generator completes, it throws a `StopItertion` exception.
 In Emacs Lisp, it's an `iter-end-of-sequence` signal.
 A signal is out-of-band and avoids the issue relying on some special in-band value to communicate the end of iteration.

 In contrast, JavaScript's solution is to return a "rich" object wrapping the actual yield value.
 This object has a `done` field that communicates